rojo-rbx/rbx-dom/format/binary.md

 | Length     | `u32`        | The length of the string                 |
 | Data       | Array(Bytes) | The actual bytes that make up the string |

-When an array of strings is present, they are stored in sequence without any modification.
+When an array of Strings is present, they are stored in sequence without any modification.

 ### Bool
 **Type Marker `0x02`**